Make Your Own Instruments from Recycled Materials

 Jul 31, 2013

 Sound the trumpets, bang the drums and strike up the band!
-The Hooligans and I are going to show you how to make some super musical instruments using recycled materials.
+Let's make some super musical instruments using recycled materials.

 There's no disputing that kids love making noise.
 And of course, studies have shown that there are both mental and physical benefits associated with playing and listening to music.
 So with those two facts in mind, we gathered some of our recyclables and came up with a winner of an activity!